adamh1223/note-taker/README.md

 ## Installation

-Ensure that you've downloade the inquirer dependency using the command "npm i inquirer@8.2.4".
-To launch the application, simply type in node index into the terminal, and you'll be prompted with the first question.
+Ensure that you've download the necessary dependencies by giving the command npm i.
+This project utilizes Dotenv, express, and uuid.
+Add a gitignore file, and add node_modules to it.

 ## Usage

-To use the application, You simply type in node index, answer the questions, and when you're finished with the last question, the readme file will be generated.
+To use the application, You simply type in node server, and the server will run on http://localhost:3001.
+Enter this address into the search bar on your browser and you'll be on the application.
+Click "Get Started" and you'll be navigated to the notes page.
+Here, you can add a note by clicking into "Note Title" and giving the note a title, and then "Note Text" where you'll write the note text.
+When you're done with the note, click "save note" and the note will populate on your notes list on the left side of the page.
+If you select "clear note, the note you're working on will be cleared.
+If you click the red trash icon next to any note on the notes list, it will be deleted.
+Enjoy using the application!

 ## Contributing

 For future contibutors of this application, feel free to ask questions, request new features, improve documentation, use visual aids, or add new innovative technology to reduce the size of the application.

-## Tests

-While there were no tests required on this project, feel free to create tests on this code.
-Some things to test could be making sure we are getting a license, and making sure that the data we are getting is what we think it is.

-## License

-This project is licensed under the Apache 2.0 license.

 ## Questions